xranium/xranium/README.md

 - 💡 Learning more about procedural generation and AI in games (so tedious but fun).
 - ☕ Learning backend development using .net(cause i need money too :') )

-- trying to keep it fun.
+- trying to make it all fun.

 ---